The Leech (1956 film)

 The Leech (Shabab emraa, also known as A Woman's Youth) is a 1956 Egyptian drama film directed by Salah Abu Seif.
 It was entered into the 1956 Cannes Film Festival.

 Synopsis

 The film revolves around Imam Biltagy Hassanein Shoukry Sarhan), a young man who comes from the countryside to study in Cairo.
-In the Al-Khalifa neighboorhood, he rents a house from a woman named Shafaat (Taheyya Kariokka).
+In the Al-Khalifa neighborhood, he rents a house from a woman named Shafaat (Taheyya Kariokka).
 Seduced by her, he indulges in vice and falls behind on his studies.
 On the other hand, a young woman close to him who has known him since childhood helps out of the spiral.
-The latter woman’s father advises Biltagy to stay away from her, so he fights to break out of Shafaat’s clutches.
+The latter woman's father advises Biltagy to stay away from her, so he fights to break out of Shafaat's clutches.